vorkutavorkutlag/CVUT-FIT-STUDIES/COURSES/BIE-UOS/TECHNICALITY & COMMANDS.md

 ~$ echo /etc/*release*
 /etc/os-release
 ```
-`os-release` contains the string `release`, and so, using asteriks, it is possible to find.
+the name `os-release` contains the string `release`, and so, using asteriks, it is possible to find.

 `cat`: returns the contents of the file in text